Published on February 22nd, 2014 | by Rayne23

-Many people ask why is homeopathy harmful if it iss only water?
-It’s not the water thats harmful – it’s the conspiracy against medicine, it’s mothers putting their children in danger by denying them medical care due to delusion that homeopathic water can treat them, it’s the lies promoted by people that homeopathy and alternative medicine works as more than just a placebo that is harmful.
+Many people ask why is homeopathy harmful if it is only water?
+It’s not the water that’s harmful – it’s the conspiracy against medicine, it’s mothers putting their children in danger by denying them medical care due to delusion that homeopathic water can treat them, it’s the lies promoted by people who homeopathy and alternative medicine works as more than just a placebo that is harmful.
 By all means go ahead and pay $80 a box for Oscillococcinum (freshly killed ducks liver) to treat your cold but don’t tells me it works more than a placebo.

 Things to check out: What’s wrong with Alternative Medicine?